Public-Health-Scotland/Waiting_Times_Clinical_Prioritisation/README.md

 The repository also contains the necessary code to run and deploy the accompanying shiny app.

-The first release of the publication is scheduled for 06 September 2022.
-This page will be updated as the development of the outputs continues.
+The publication, released on 06 September 2022, is a one-off retrospective analysis of data relating to the Scottish Government's clinical prioritisation Framework, and covers the period July 2021 to June 2022.
+The Framework became no longer applicable as of 22 July 2022.

 ## Workflow